x

 The key is to integrate the information into everyday business applications where employees already work.
 By combining up-to-the-minute data with existing workflows, integrated analytics provides insights, improves information access, and enables better decision-making.

-Through integrated advanced analytics, teamwork and collaboration can also be improved.
+Through integrated analytics, teamwork and collaboration can also be improved.
 People often work in silos in an office, especially when they are all working remotely, without taking into account the goals of other departments.
 Integrated data visualizations can help motivate employees to zoom out periodically, look at the bigger picture, and prioritize work so that they can understand how they contribute to the organization's overall goals.

 Integrating analytics is best suited to whom?